App-vNext/Polly/docs/migration-v8.md

 - **Built-in telemetry**: Polly v8 now has built-in telemetry support.
 - **Improved performance and low-allocation APIs**: Polly v8 boasts significant performance enhancements and provides zero-allocation APIs for advanced use cases.

+> [!NOTE]
+> Please read the comments in the code carefully for additional context and explanations.

 ## Migrating execution policies

 This section describes how to migrate from execution policies (i.e. `IAsyncPolicy`, `ISyncPolicy`) to resilience pipelines (i.e. `ResiliencePipeline`, `ResiliencePipeline<T>`).